 dJay 2 is my favorite DJ app.
 What I love most is that you can link it to your Spotify premium account and start mixing instantly.

 Pacemaker is perfect if you're ever at a party and you just need to create a quick mix without a whole lot of effort.
 It has this stand-alone mode that's awesome.

 Traktor is a good app but I didn't find myself using it much.

 Gliese is perfect for DJ's who want to present cool animations during their set.
 I didn't really need this but it was fun to sometimes just project cool visuals while creating music.

-iRig Pro was a godsend.
-It was the easiest way for me to record vocals, guitar and keys from a midi controller.
-The other thing I love about the app is that is offers different connections so that you use both older and newer iPad connections.
+iRig Pro is a godsend.
+It was the easiest way to record vocals, guitar and keys from a midi controller.
+It offers 3 different connections so that you use both older and newer iPad connections.

 Apps I Do Not Recommend

 AudioCopy cannot deliver on it's promise.
 It's buggy and always crashes.
 I wasted too much time trying to get this app to copy files.
 I ended up simply using Cubasis for everything.

 Final Touch aims to help you master your song and it's cool but not very helpful.

 Garage Band is a good app but it becomes very limiting very soon.
 I found myself wasting a lot of time trying to work with "the Apple way" instead of just being creative.